Mrezadwiprasetiawan/vulkan-minimal-compute-cpp/README.md

 # Vulkan Minimal Compute C++

-This repository provides a minimal example of performing compute operations using Vulkan in C++.
+This repository provides a quick reference and library to performing compute operations using Vulkan in C++.

 ## Features